 He smiled at my clueless look.
 “Here’s a hint: It’s in the Caribbean.”

 “No, but that’s a good guess because we’ve been wanting to visit.”

 “Nope, further north.
 Here’s another hint: They speak two languages there and you’ve been to both of their mother countries.”

 “Oh, we’re going to spend a weekend in Sint Maarten and Saint Martin!
 That’ll be fun, thank you!”

 “You’re welcome.
 Maybe you’ll get to use your French while we’re there.”

 “I’d like that, and maybe I can even use the three Dutch words I know.”

 Here’s our loosely-planned St. Maarten itinerary.
-There are a lot of reasons to visit Saint Martin, so maybe it will inspire you to plan a weekend getaway of your own.
+There are a lot of reasons to visit Saint Martin, so maybe it will inspire you to plan a weekend getaway of your own!

 We left on Friday morning, arriving at Princess Juliana International Airport in time for a late lunch.
 The sun teased us as we rode to the hotel, making the ocean sparkle and creating assorted luminous green and blue hues that Crayola will never be able to duplicate.

 Checking out the hotel and surrounds